anthonyshort/deku/README.md

 // Create a Redux store to handle all UI actions and side-effects let store = createStore(reducer)

-// Create a renderer that can turn vnodes into real DOM elements let render = createRenderer(document.body, store.dispatch)
+// Create an app that can turn vnodes into real DOM elements let render = createApp(document.body, store.dispatch)

 // Update the page and add redux state to the context render(